MathuxNY-73/leetcode/Graph/README.md

       through each node of the BST to construct the array of in-order traversal, the runtime of the algorithm is O(N) and I need O(N) extra space.
 - [X] Submit solution.
 Got correct in 43 ms with 33 MB
-- [ ] There is a faster algorithm that runs in O(log N) to be implemented.
+- [X] There is a faster algorithm that runs in O(log N) to be implemented.
+Using iterative solution we can stop as soon as we find the k<sup>th</sup>
+      element in the tree.
+Thus improving the runtime of the algorithm to O(H) = O(log N) and the space complexity to O(H) = O(log N) as well.
+- [X] Submit solution.
+Got correct in 20 ms with 24.4 MB
 - [X] Problem solved